samer-noureddine/REPN400/README.md

    pip install -r requirements.txt
    ```

-## Reproduce our simulations
+## Reproducing simulations
-To reproduce our simulations, navigate to the directory where you have downloaded the files and simply run the following line:
+To reproduce the simulations, navigate to the directory where you have downloaded the files and simply run the following line:
    ```
    python REPN400_simulations.py
    ```